 Refer to the drawings posted on this site for dimensions for the Pentax 750Z housing.
 All of the cases that I have made took a weekend of concerted effort and a few week nights to finish things off.
+This description is of my Pentax 750 camera underwater housing but the process is pretty much the same for all of my Perspex construction.

 Make the sides of the housing body in pairs from 10 mm thick Perspex.
 Sand the edges to be glued flat, but do not polish them.
 Don’t get too hung up on tolerances.
 Remember that the adhesive will make everything slightly bigger.
 Work on getting opposite housing sides the same size.

+Figure 1.
 Sanding the Edges of the Back Straight and Square

+Figure 2.
 A Set of Sides

 Keep as much of the Perspex’s protective paper in place for as long as you can.
 Mask the Perspex with tape to stop excess glue getting to where you don’t want it.
 Run a bead of glue along the edge of the sheet being joined and press the sheets gently together.
 Don’t apply too much pressure because it forces the glue out of the joint and leaves voids.
 Align the pieces of Perspex using an engineer’s square.
 Leave the joint under its own weight for an hour in sunlight to set.
 Acrifix 192 hardens quicker when exposed to UV light.
 I put the case in a light box (used for exposing printed circuit boards) for 30 minutes to complete the hardening of the adhesive.
 Remove the masking tape.

+Figure 3.
 Aligning the Glued Sides

 Assemble the sides of the camera body and sand and polish the joints flat with the faces.
 I used fine grade wet and dry abrasive paper on a granite flat plate.
 A sheet of plate glass would do just as nicely as a flat surface.
 Leave any excess glue at the joints on the inside of the case because it is tricky to remove it without scratching the inside of the case.
 Now sand the front and back faces of the case flat.
 When sanding and polishing take care to avoid over-cutting at the corners, particularly on the back of the housing.
 This needs to be dead flat for the gasket seal.